Signal Reconstruction from Samples at Unknown Locations with Application to 2D Unknown View Tomography

 \section{Related Work and Preliminaries}

-In this section, we present several pieces of related work and preliminaries.
-In particular, we first briefly describe some existing techniques for bandlimited signal reconstruction from samples at unknown locations.
-Following that, we tie together the cryo-EM application with those methods and present theoretical performance bounds for a class of algorithms for cryo-EM reconstruction.
+In this section, we briefly describe some existing techniques for bandlimited signal reconstruction from samples at unknown locations (USL), then present a brief overview of tomographic reconstruction, and finally tie together the UVT application with methods of signal reconstruction from USL.